News

 Glozo tracks supply and demand for roles across the US market in real time.
 Here is where the roles Snap cut stand as of April 2026.

 Source: Glozo Talent Market Data, April 2026.
 Real-time supply and demand across the US market.
-Full market intelligence at intelligence.glozo.com
+Full market data at www.glozo.com/intelligence

 The most important number in this table is the AI Product Manager ratio: 8:1.
 That is the only role in this cluster where demand is real relative to supply.
 If any of the Snap product managers who were let go have an AI product track record, those candidates have options and time pressure.
 Move on them before the rest of the market figures out the distinction.